Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability (GHSA-28gg-8qqj-fhh5) affects OpenSearch Data Prepper versions 2.4.0 through 2.12.2, involving the use of deprecated SSL protocol identifiers in the GeoIP processor and Kafka source and buffer components.
-The issue was discovered and disclosed on October 15, 2025, affecting the maven package org.opensearch.dataprepper.plugins:geoip-processor.
-The vulnerability has been assigned a moderate severity rating with a CVSS score of 4.8 (GitHub Advisory).
+OpenSearch Data Prepper versions 2.4.0 through 2.12.2 contained a vulnerability related to the use of deprecated SSL protocol identifiers.
+The issue was discovered and disclosed on October 15, 2025, affecting multiple components including the GeoIP processor and Kafka source and buffer plugins.
+The vulnerability received a CVSS score of 4.8 (Moderate severity) and was assigned the identifier GHSA-28gg-8qqj-fhh5 (GitHub Advisory).

 The vulnerability has been patched in Data Prepper version 2.12.2.
-For users unable to upgrade immediately, several workarounds are available: ensure Java runtime is configured to disable deprecated SSL protocols, implement network-level controls to enforce TLS-only connections, and use external tools to verify that deprecated SSL protocols are not allowed (GitHub Advisory).
+For users unable to upgrade immediately, several workarounds are available: ensure the Java runtime is configured to disable deprecated SSL protocols, use network-level controls to enforce TLS-only connections, and use external tools to verify that deprecated SSL protocols are not allowed.
+The fix involves replacing all instances of SSLContext.getInstance("SSL") with SSLContext.getInstance("TLS") (GitHub Advisory).

 Source: This report was generated using AI